 Lands end to John o’groats by bicycle

-Perhaps the most popular home grown long distance cycle and often the trip that gives people the bug to want to go and explore more of the world by bicycle.
-Usually people would take 10-14 days to complete the 1,407km (874 miles) however the record holders do make that look incredibly slow!
+LEJOG, as it is affectionately known, is perhaps the most popular home-grown long distance cycle ride, and often the trip that gives people the bug to want to explore more of the world by bicycle.
+Usually people would take 10-14 days to complete the 1,407km (874 miles) however the record holders make that look incredibly slow!

 Officially, the fastest man to date was Gethin Butler who completed the journey in 44 hours 4 minutes 19 seconds in 2001.
-However, another chap called Andy Wilkinson has actually gone faster with a time of 41 hours, 4 minutes and 22 seconds however he was on a recumbent tricycle so we are guessing that didn’t count.
+However, another chap called Andy Wilkinson has actually gone faster with a time of 41 hours, 4 minutes and 22 seconds.
+As this attempt was undertaken on a recumbent tricycle, we’re guessing it didn’t count.

-The fastest lady is currently Lynne Taylor in 52 hours 45 minutes 11 seconds in 2001 although we are aware of a lady called Jasmijn Muller who is trying to beat that this year so watch this space.
+The fastest lady is currently Lynne Taylor in 52 hours 45 minutes 11 seconds, completed in 2001.
+Jasmijn Muller is currently in training to make an attempt on that record this year though, so watch this space.

 Sean Conway at John O’Groats during his round Britain triathlon